loftwah/wordpress-commerce-pro/README.md

 ![cloudflare](static/nginx-proxy-manager-4.png)

 `Congraulations!
-You have successfully set up your DNS with Cloudflare.`
+You have successfully set up your DNS with Cloudflare.` The next stage is [here](#) Nginx Proxy Manager TBA.

 ## Install and set up WordPress on your server